yorevs/hspylib/modules/kafman/src/main/README.md

-# HomeSetup - Apache Kafka Manager
+# HsPyLib - Apache Kafka Manager

 ## Manage and test you kafka applications